S-ROLL/notebook.language/docs/speaking/part1/idea1.md

 ### What do you like abou your living area? (*)
 ### What dont you like about your living area? (*)

+!!! example
+    Honestly, based on my observation, it’s quite adorable.
+But that doesn’t mean there’s no room for improvement, right?
+The most striking issue is the traffic jam.
+I always feel burned out whenever I’m outside during rush hour.
+I wish it could be improved to make life easier for everyone living here.

 ## Hometown
 ### Where are you from?
 - I have been living here since I was born.